dhrumilp15/haystackfs/README.md

 With `discordfs`, you can search for files in your server **by filename** with `/search [filename]`!
 (Searching by **file content** is coming soon!)

-Files you upload are *immediately* indexed so that you can search for files as soon as you can.
+Files you upload are *immediately* indexed so that you can search for files as soon as they're uploaded to discord.

 ## Commands